-OT.Sens_Data_Conf (Confidentiality of sensitive biometric reference data)
+OT.Sens\Data\Conf (Confidentiality of sensitive biometric reference data)

 The TOE must ensure the confidentiality of the sensitive biometric reference data (EF.DG3 and EF.DG4) by granting read access only to authorized Extended Inspection Systems.
-The authorization of the inspection system is drawn from the Inspection System Certificate used for the successful authentication and shall be a non-strict subset of the authorization defined in the Document Verifier Certificate in the certificate chain to the Country Verifier Certification Authority of the issuing State or Organisation.
+The authorization of the inspection system is drawn from the Inspection System Certificate used for the successful authentication and shall be a non-strict subset of the authorization defined in the Document Verifier Certificate in the certificate chain to the Country Verifier Certification Authority of the issuing State or Organization.
 The TOE must ensure the confidentiality of the logical travel document data during their transmission to the Extended Inspection System.
 The confidentiality of the sensitive biometric reference data shall be protected against attacks with high attack potential.

-OT.Chip_Auth_Proof (Proof of the travel document's chip authenticity)
+OT.Chip\Auth\Proof (Proof of the travel document's chip authenticity)

-The TOE must support the Inspection Systems to verify the identity and authenticity of the travel document's chip as issued by the identified issuing State or Organisation by means of the Chip Authentication Version 1 as defined in [8].
+The TOE must support the Inspection Systems to verify the identity and authenticity of the travel document's chip as issued by the identified issuing State or Organization by means of the Chip Authentication Version 1 as defined in [BSI\TR-03110-1] and by means of PACE Chip Authentication Mapping as defined in [ICAO\SAC, BSI\TR-03110-1].
 The authenticity proof provided by travel document's chip shall be protected against attacks with high attack potential.

-Note 12: The OT.Chip_Auth_Proof implies the travel document's chip to have (i) a unique identity as given by the travel document's Document Number, (ii) a secret to prove its identity by knowledge i.e. a private authentication key as TSF data.
+Note 13: The OT.Chip\Auth\Proof implies the travel document's chip to have (i) a unique identity as given by the travel document's Document Number, (ii) a secret to prove its identity by knowledge i.e. a private authentication key as TSF data.
 The TOE shall protect this TSF data to prevent their misuse.
-The terminal shall have the reference data to verify the authentication attempt of travel document's chip i.e. a certificate for the Chip Authentication Public Key that matches the Chip Authentication Private Key of the travel document's chip.
-This certificate is provided by (i) the Chip Authentication Public Key (EF.DG14) in the LDS defined in [1] and (ii) the hash value of DG14 in the Document Security Object signed by the Document Signer.
+The terminal shall have the reference data to verify the authentication attempt of travel document's chip i.e.

+• In the case of Chip Authentication v.1: a certificate for the Chip Authentication Public Key that matches the Chip Authentication Private Key of the travel document's chip.
+This certificate is provided by (i) the Chip Authentication Public Key (EF.DG14) in the LDS defined in [ICAO\9303] and (ii) the hash value of DG14 in the Document Security Object signed by the Document Signer.